-2024 Treasury Management Training Symposium in Pittsburgh, PA
+2025 Treasury Management Training Symposium in Baltimore, Maryland

-NAST invites members and supporters to submit session proposals through this online portal for TMTS in Pittsburgh, Pennsylvania, which will be held May 19-23, 2024.
-We encourage Treasury and related offices, members of NAST Networks and Committees, Corporate Members, and other supporters to submit topics and speakers.
+NAST invites members and supporters to submit session proposals through this online portal for TMTS in Baltimore, which will be held June 2-5, 2025.
+We encourage State Treasury and related offices, members of NAST Networks and Committees, Corporate Members, and other supporters to submit topics and speakers for consideration.
 NAST is seeking diverse sessions in various formats for each track, as well as keynote speakers and plenary session topics applicable to all attendees.

 See below for the Requirements and Specifications section.
-For additional information about the tracks, click on the Plan Your Proposal Ahead of Time button below.
-The deadline to submit your proposals is February 2, 2024.
+For additional information about the tracks, click on the Plan Your Proposal button below.
+The deadline to submit your proposals is January 31, 2025.

 Key Dates and Tracks